ProofOfPicture/Presentation/README.md

 # Presentation
-Presentation for PoP it @ BCH DEVCON Amsterdam 2018
+Presentation as used for the PoP it app @ BCH DEVCON Amsterdam 2018